teusH/MySense/README.md

 <img src="images/MySense-logo.png" align=right width=100>

 # MySense
-Last update of the README on 8th of July 2018
+Last update of the README on 25th Febr 2019

 ## Description
 Software Infrastructure or framework for managing environmental sensors and data aquisition